How to Photograph Fireworks

 Examples of firework photography

-Photograph of fireworks with fairground
+Photograph of fireworks display with fairground

 picture of fireworks bursting over the sea